Mercedes-Benz LP-series (cubic): Medium duty

+Beginning on 1 January 1971, German authorities introduced a minimum power-to-weight ratio of 8 PS/t for trucks with a GVW of up to 28.5 t; this was extended to apply to all trucks from 1 January 1972.
+Mercedes-Benz accordingly revised the middleweights' weight ratings and engines in 1970, to suit the new regulations.
+While the heavier range was facelifted, the medium duty models only received mechanical upgrades, while the appearance remained mostly the same.
+Some more powerful engines were also introduced, as in the 8720 cc OM 360 with 170 or 192 PS, fitted to the LP 1517 and 1519.
+A particularly heavy-duty version using this engine, the LP 2219, was available from 1972 until 1977 in either 6x4 or 6x2 configurations.

 Heavy duty

 The heavy-duty models were the first to be introduced, in late 1963.
 They have GVWs between 14 and 22 t.
 Their cabin is similar to that of the later middleweight trucks, although the oval headlamps were mounted in the bumper beneath the body.
 They were fairly spartanly equipped, in particular the absence of a suspended seat.
 Mercedes-Benz countered with a suspended cabin, but this was often not enough to provide driver comfort in practice.
 Much of the technology was adapted from the preceding L/LP series, including the 200 PS OM 326 diesel straight-six.
 In 1964 this was replaced with the all-new 210 PS OM 346 direct injection diesel, an engine that ran smoother and was more durable (after some early problems).
 Outputs soon crept up to 230 PS and then to 240 PS to meet new regulations which took effect on 1 May 1965.
 An overall weight of 38 t for tractor-trailers coupled with the minimum 6 PS/tonne (max 373 lb/hp) made this necessary.

 From 1 January 1972, the minimum power requirement increased to 8 PS/tonne (max 280 lb/hp).
 Mercedes-Benz responded with a new generation of diesel engines in a V-layout.
 These, however, required a tilting cabin and thus the heavy trucks were finally thus equipped.
 A 320 PS V10 OM 403 was enough for the heaviest loads, while a 256 PS V8 was perfect for the 32 t category.
 The 1970 LP-series received new doors that went down deeper, eliminating the exposed steps and many of the various hatches.
 The roof was higher, and the front turn signals moved outwards so as to be visible from the sides of the truck.
 The smaller versions continued with the old cab.
 The heaviest models featured a lot of parts that were developed for the succeeding New Generation trucks, and are sometimes called the "Between Generation" (Zwischen-Generation).
 Towards the end of production of the V10 trucks, they received newly developed planetary axles as the earlier designs could not quite handle the V10's torque.